 Inquiry Form: https://bit.ly/2XZccEn

-If you are keen to attend our adoption drive, please complete the inquiry form above.
+If you are keen to meet our rescued rabbits, please complete the inquiry form above.
 Due to our small venue, we can only invite selected families by appointment only.
 If you like to meet our rabbits, please write in early to prevent disappointment!

 Due to our limited manpower, we will only be able to contact selected families to pursue the adoption.
 We will do so via phone.
 We do apologize that we are unable to reply to every inquiry and we thank you for your patience and understanding.

 We select families based on their rabbit care knowledge and their commitment towards our rescued rabbits.
 To ensure you are well-prepared for the adoption, we recommend that you review our Rabbit Care Guide (https://bit.ly/2FdMFA6).

 We thank you for loving our rabbits and respecting our adoption process.
 These procedures are in place to ensure our rabbits’ welfare are protected.
 They have been hurt before and we will not allow them to be compromised again!
 Thank you!